Washington Bridge (Providence, Rhode Island): Current spans

 On August 16, 2024, Rhode Island sued thirteen companies for negligence, breach of contract and breach of fiduciary duties (among other claims) due to allegedly flawed design, inspection and maintenance activities involving the Washington Bridge.

 As of October 17, 2024 it was reported that "[o]fficials have already acknowledged the $368 million price tag attached to the bridge rebuild in May is outdated and may be too low now.
 Under the most recently-revised state timeline, bridge demolition, including the beams and piers below the thoroughfare, were supposed be completed by December 2025."

-A delay was caused when demolition went terribly wrong on January 31, 2025, sinking one of the barges.
+A delay was caused by a significant incident during demolition work on January 31, 2025, when the contractor demolishing the bridge lost control of major pieces of the bridge, causing the sinking of one of the barges and another to list significantly.

 As of June 2025, demolition and reconstruction is expected to cost $570 million.
 The construction contract targets November 3, 2028, with incentives for early opening and daily penalties for delays.
 The bridge will have an additional lane, artistic lighting, a new on-ramp from Gano Street in Providence, and a new off-ramp to Waterfront Drive in East Providence.
 To make future maintenance easier, the bridge will be 450 feet shorter and have more accessible critical components.